 The Keenetic device will give you information about free and occupied names.
 Select one of the available options.

-You will see a message telling you that you must enable Keenetic Cloud (it is disabled by default), click 'Enable'.
+The Keenetic Cloud service must be enabled for remote control of your router (you can find the setting on the 'System settings' page.
+If you see a message telling that you must enable Keenetic Cloud (it is disabled by default), click 'Enable'.

 The Keenetic will automatically request a security certificate (SSL).
 Wait until you receive the certificate.
 Typically, this process lasts no longer than one minute.